adobe/commerce-cif-connector/README.md

 * `aem.port`: the port number of the AEM instance
 * `aem.contextPath`: the context path of your AEM instance (if not `/`)

+### Inclusion as a Maven dependency

+While the Connector can be installed via source as mentioned above, you may want to just include it as a dependency in your own Maven project.
+If doing so, and using the Filevault Package Maven Plugin, make sure to add a configuration to allow for indices as this project makes use of them:

+<allowIndexDefinitions>true</allowIndexDefinitions>

 ## System Requirements

 For simplicity, we only provide the version requirements of the `all` package.
 If you need to check the versions of other modules, simply checkout the corresponding `cif-connector-all-x.y.z` tag and check the versions of other modules in the corresponding POM files or in the POM of the `all` project.